greymatter-io/helm-charts/observables/README.md

 ## Removing Observables

 The make file has the ability to remove the observables deployment as a whole or individual pieces.
-To remove everything use `make destroy-observables TILLER_NAMESPACE=<observables-namespace>`.
+To remove everything use `make destroy-observables NAMESPACE=<observables-namespace>`.
 To delete individual logstash deployments use `make delete-logstash LOGSTASH-NAMESPACE=<namespace-logstash-deployed-into>`

 ## Troubleshooting